 Because empaths tend to be honest and ethical, they can sometimes be deluded.
 They assume that others are as honest and truthful as they are, which may be wrong – some people have no integrity at all.
 They may pretend to have it to make themselves look good, but they are more concerned with self-interest.

 Learn to feel the difference between your actual energy and the energy you “get” so you can be more aware of how you feel.
 Then, establish firm boundaries with others to protect your health and avoid unnecessary interactions with negative people.
 Learn to say “no” and learn not to solve others’ issues for them.
 This will help you keep your energy up.
 As an empath, you can discover how to follow your instincts and realize that it’s okay to let others down occasionally, especially if your physical health is at stake.

 Physical empaths are used to allowing their bodies to suffer from empathy-induced pain.
 You need to block this pain consciously – distract yourself from the person in distress; remind yourself that you are responsible for your body; go for regular check-ups; eat and drink healthily even when you or those around you are in a bad mood or when the environment is toxic; and finally, schedule time for yourself to exercise and relax.

-It is crucial that you keep track of your emotional and health status.
+You must keep track of your emotional and health status.
 As a physical empath, discomfort often occurs both emotionally and physically at the same time.
-In order to fully describe and record the scenario as well as your feelings so that your doctor can make a more accurate diagnosis, you’d better keep a timely record of your condition.
+To fully describe and record the scenario as well as your feelings so that your doctor can make a more accurate diagnosis, you’d better keep a timely record of your condition.
 Using the Careclinic app as an example, you can easily keep a record of your emotional and physical conditions and what you are experiencing when they occur.